-Betas are the coefficients of the GLM model (a one dimensional array of cells (e.g. rows or columns)).
+- are the coefficients of the explanatory variables (a one-dimensional array of cells (e.g., rows or columns)).

-Phi is the GLM dispersion parameter.
-Phi is only meaningful for Binomial (1/batch or trial size) and for Guassian (variance).
+- is the GLM dispersion paramter.
+Phi is only meaningful for Binomial (1/batch or trial size) and Gaussian (variance).

-Return_type is a number that determines the type of return value: 0 (or missing)=Plain R-Squared, 1= Adjusted R-Squared.
+- is a number that determines the type of return value: 0 (or missing) = Plain R-Squared, 1 = Adjusted R-Squared.

 - The underlying model is described here.

-- The number of rows in response variable (Y) must be equal to number of rows of the explanatory variables (X).
+- The number of rows in the response variable (Y) must be equal to the number of rows of the explanatory variables (X).

 - For GLM with Poisson distribution,

-- The values of response variable must be non-negative integers.
+- The values of the response variable must be non-negative integers.

 - The value of the dispersion factor (Phi) value must be either missing or equal to one.